movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

                                                             The pattern converts a 5-bit lane *id* to another lane *id* with which the lane interacts.

-                                                            The *mask* is a 5-character sequence which specifies how to transform the bits of the lane *id*.
+                                                            *mask* is a 5 character sequence which specifies how to transform the bits of the lane *id*.